Definition

 - Commonly associated with chronic hypertension, leading to lipohyalinosis, microatheroma, or fibrinoid necrosis.

-Cardioembolic Strokes:
+Cardioembolic Strokes

 - Account for up to 20% of ischemic strokes.